E-Verify: Illinois

+As a rule, E-Verify is not required in Illinois.
+Illinois is also the only state that has tried to block the use of E-Verify by private employers.

 Section 12(a) of the Illinois Right to Privacy in the Workplace Act prohibited Illinois employers from using E-verify to verify the work authorization of their employees.
-The United States Department of Homeland Security sued to prevent the law from taking effect as scheduled on 1 January 2008.
-On 12 March 2009, agreeing with the federal government, the U.S. District Court for the Central District of Illinois ruled that Illinois' law is invalid under the Supremacy Clause to the U.S. Constitution because it conflicts with the federal Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA).
+The United States Department of Homeland Security sued to prevent the law from taking effect as scheduled on January 1, 2008.
+On March 12, 2009, agreeing with the federal government, the U.S. District Court for the Central District of Illinois ruled that Illinois' law is invalid under the Supremacy Clause to the U.S. Constitution because it conflicts with the federal Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA).
 The case was United States v.
 Illinois, (No. 07-3261, C.D.
 Ill., 2009).

-As a rule, E-Verify is not required in Illinois.
-In fact, Illinois is the only state that has tried to block the use of E-Verify by private employers.
-Concerned about inaccuracies in the E-Verify data kept by the federal government as well as ongoing privacy implications for workers, Illinois enacted a law in 2007 that would have prohibited private employers from using E-Verify until the federal government made specific improvements to the system.
-However, DHS challenged the Illinois law in federal court and eventually won.
-Thus, the provision of the Illinois law prohibiting employers from using E-Verify was struck down, but the rest of the statute survived.
-An amended version of the law was enacted in August 2009, and it is that version which went into effect on 1 January 2010.

-Under the new law, which amends the Illinois Right to Privacy in the Workplace Act, Illinois employers are required to sign a sworn attestation either upon initial enrollment in E-Verify, or by 31 January 2010 if they are already enrolled in the program.
+Under the new law, which amends the Illinois Right to Privacy in the Workplace Act, Illinois employers are required to sign a sworn attestation either upon initial enrollment in E-Verify, or by January 31, 2010, if they are already enrolled in the program.
 The attestation form affirms that the employer has received the requisite E-Verify training materials from the U.S. Department of Homeland Security ("DHS"), and that all employees with access to the company's E-Verify account have completed mandatory online E-Verify tutorials.
 It further states that the employer has posted the required legal notices regarding its enrollment in E-Verify and certain non-discrimination procedures.
 The employer must retain the signed original attestation and proof of its employees' E-Verify training.

 Indiana

-On 1 July 2011, Indiana enacted S.B.
-590. Among other things, the law requires state agencies and political subdivisions to use E-Verify to determine work authorization status of all employees hired after 30 June 2011.
+On July 1, 2011, Indiana enacted S.B.
+590. Among other things, the law requires state agencies and political subdivisions to use E-Verify to determine work authorization status of all employees hired after June 30, 2011.
 The requirement to use E-Verify also applies to public contractors.
 The law does not contain any enforcement provisions or any auditing process to determine employer compliance.